-The central layer of the board is almost always high density fibreboard, but sometimes only medium density fibreboard (MDF) is used.
+The central layer of the board is almost always high-density fibreboard, but sometimes only medium-density fibreboard (MDF) is used.
 Better quality boards are moisture resistant but are never recommended for wet area use.

 The central core supports the weight and stress of foot traffic and will affect the durability and stability of your floor.
-Strength and stability is further ensured by the laminate’s bottom stabilizing layer.
+Strength and stability are further ensured by the laminate’s bottom stabilizing layer.
 Like most things in life, you get what you pay for.

 Next, a decorative layer is fused on top of the core.
-Just like a laminate benchtop, the decorative layer is actually a photographic image – usually a woodgrain but sometimes stone or terrazzo – that is printed on to a type of “living paper”.
+Just like a laminate benchtop, the decorative layer is actually a photographic image – usually a woodgrain but sometimes stone or terrazzo – that is printed onto a type of “living paper”.

 Then we get to the locking system.
 There are various patented systems but they all share a common theme.
 It’s the system or the way the laminate boards will click and lock together to form your floor in a glue-free method.

 The ‘click system’ is what makes installing laminate floors something that any average home-owner can do themselves.

 Note that the boards must be laid on a special underlay which acts as a noise suppressor and also ‘softens’ the feel underfoot.
 I recommend a minimum 3mm (1/8″) underlay with a vapor barrier.
 The underlay will also help with any minor imperfections in the original floor although major challenges will need to be fixed before laying your floor.